shahab-sarmashghi/RESPECT/README.md

 In the [paper][1], we have provided the benchmarking results for 0.5X to 4X sequencing depth range.
 Although theoretically it's easier to estimate the genomic paramteres from higher coverage data, RESPECT algoirthm is not numerically optimized for that.
-We will try to address that in the future, however, we have seen interest in using current version of RESPECT even on high coverage data.
+While we will try to address that more systematically in the future, we have seen interest in using the current version of RESPECT even on high coverage data.
 In that case, we suggest the user should first downsample the input genome skim to below 5X range.
 The relationship between coverage, read length, and genome length is:

 coverage = number_of_reads * average_read_length / genome_length